CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/build-osx.md

     chmod 600 "/Users/${USER}/Library/Application Support/Dogecoin/dogecoin.conf"

-The first time you run dogecoind, it will start downloading the blockchain.
+The first time you run bellsd, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file: